Hone your skills to design engaging learning environments. Study how learning theories and technology help people learn in new ways.

 In April, at the beginning and end of the program, you'll participate in a virtual symposium, a week-long series where you'll listen to speakers and engage in discussions about digital learning.

 The virtual symposium is open to the public.
 You are invited to join in live or listen to recordings of sessions, which feature leaders in the field as well as Royal Roads students and alumni.
-Watching the recordings will give you an idea of what you'll study in the Graduate Diploma in Learning and Technology and the Master of Arts in Learning and Technology.
 You can also invite your colleagues or staff members to join; the symposium is a great professional development opportunity.

 Program outcomes